Key establishment \`a la Merkle in a quantum world: A Composition Theorem for Quantum Query Complexity

-The central technical part of our lower bound consists in analysing the complexity of a function closely related to the hardness of breaking the key establishment protocols.
-This function is obtained by composing element distinctness and a variant of the search problem.
-Recall that $X'$ denotes \mbox{$X \cup \{0\}$}, where $X$ is an arbitrary set of integers.
+The central technical part of our lower bounds consists in analysing the complexity of a function closely related to the hardness of breaking the key establishment protocols.
+This function is obtained by composing another function with a variant of the search problem, as we describe now.